Tonks89/RoboND-DeepLearning_Project/writeup.md

 The previous network was trained (with the Adam optimizer) and validated using Udacity's image data set.
 The final model can be found in the *data/weights/* directory, as *model_weights5*.

 As shown below, the resulting training and validation curves are almost flat, with an average loss of around 0.027 for the training curve, and of 0.010 for the validation curve.
-This means that right after the first epoch has passed (with its 200 batches), the network is already able to reduce the error significantly.
+This could mean that right after the first epoch has passed (with its 200 batches), the network is already able to reduce the error significantly.

 ![alt text][image_02]